 Spaghetti squash alfredo is an easy, flavorful and gluten-free alternative to traditional alfredo.
 Oven roasted spaghetti squash is coated in a creamy and rich homemade alfredo sauce.

-Spaghetti squash makes a great alternative to regular pasta - it's gluten free, filled with vitamins and minerals, and high in fiber.
+Spaghetti squash makes a great alternative to regular pasta.
+It's gluten free, filled with vitamins and minerals, and high in fiber.
+Adding a homemade alfredo sauce makes this an irresistible combination!

 Ingredients and substitutions

-- Salt and pepper lightly season your spaghetti squash while roasting in the oven.
+- Seasoning - Salt and pepper lightly season your spaghetti squash while it roasts in the oven, and Italian seasoning and pepper are added to the alfredo sauce on the stovetop.

 - Unsalted butter - Can be substituted with salted butter, but remember to omit the salt listed for the alfredo sauce.

-- Heavy cream is a must for making a thick and creamy alfredo sauce.
-Milk will not work - your sauce will turn out thin.
+- Heavy cream - A must for making a thick and creamy alfredo sauce.
+Milk will not work - your sauce will turn out thin and watery.

 - Italian seasoning - I used a homemade Italian seasoning, but any store bought brand will work.
 If you don't have Italian seasoning on hand, use equal amounts of Italian herbs you do have on hand, like: oregano, basil, thyme, rosemary, sage, or marjoram.

-- Parmesan cheese is another must, and it needs to be freshly grated.
+- Parmesan cheese - This is another must for alfredo and it needs to be freshly grated.
 Pre-shredded cheeses are coated in anti-clumping powders.
 When melted, these powders make your sauce grainy.
 To prevent a grainy or clumpy sauce, grate the cheese yourself.
-It only takes a minute, but makes a major difference in the texture of your sauce.
+It only takes a minute and makes a major difference in the texture of your sauce.

-Instead, try this trick.
-Prick your spaghetti squash all over with a fork, then microwave it for 2-3 minutes.
-This will soften your squash slightly, making it much easier to cut through.
+Microwave your squash for easier slicing - Prick your spaghetti squash all over with a fork, then microwave it for 2-3 minutes.
+This softens the squash slightly, making it much easier to cut through.

-If you're not into spaghetti squash, or just want to try something different, you're welcome to use this homemade alfredo sauce on regular pasta!
+If you're not into spaghetti squash, or just want to try something different, you're welcome to use this homemade alfredo sauce on regular pasta.
+Fettuccine, spaghetti, and penne would all make excellent pairings with this sauce.
+For this recipe, substitute the spaghetti squash with 8 ounces of dry pasta (about 4 servings).

 📖 Recipe